juftin/camply/README.md

 </a>
 </div>

-**`camply`**, the campsite finder ⛺️, is a tool to help you book a campground online.
+**`camply`**, the campsite finder ⛺️, is a tool to help you book a campsite online.
 Finding reservations at sold out campgrounds can be tough.
 That's where camply comes in.
-It searches the APIs of booking services like https://recreation.gov (which indexes thousands of campgrounds across the USA) to continuously check for cancellations and availabilities to pop up.
-Once a campsite becomes available, camply sends you a notification to book your spot!
+It searches thousands of campgrounds across the ~~USA~~ world via the APIs of booking services like https://recreation.gov.
+It continuously checks for cancellations and availabilities to pop up - once a campsite becomes available, camply sends you a notification to book your spot!

 ---